 Give a Pre-tour

 Speaking of preview; what about a tour?
 Well really its more of a Virtual Tour.
 Along with the great description of your business, you can actually give parents a real feel for your child care by providing a visual tour.
-If you aren’t able to upload a video within your ad, try offering a visual tour on your website and send perspective clients there.
+If you aren’t able to upload a video within your ad, try offering a visual or virtual tour on your website and send prospective clients there.

 Testify To Them